When Grammar Guides the Attack: Uncovering Control-Plane Vulnerabilities in LLMs with Structured Output: Evaluation

 While the Dual-Plane Guard theoretically attempts to bridge the reasoning gap, its sensitivity remains low (24.2\% detection rate for \texttt{gpt-4o}).
 This is because, in addition to the spatial decoupling between data and control planes, an adversary can further exploit the \textbf{temporal dimension} via \textbf{Interleaved DictAttack}.

 In this variant, the attacker splits the two DictAttack payloads across turns: the prompt payload (keys) is sent first and stored in the conversation context (KV cache), while the grammar payload (dictionary) arrives later in a separate request.
-Because practical dual-plane guards are typically implemented as \textit{per-request} auditors, this temporal decoupling effectively reduces a dual-plane audit to a single-plane check, yielding only 5.3\% detection for \texttt{gpt-4o}.
-Mitigating this would require cross-request retrieval and auditing of the \emph{entire conversation history} at every turn, which is impractical: \begin{itemize} \item \textbf{Unacceptable Cost}: Auditing the full history at every turn would require tremendous computational overhead, as the guard system doesn't know a priori when a malicious payload will arrive. \item \textbf{Reasoning Complexity}: As the conversation grows (e.g., up to \texttt{gpt-4o}'s 128k token limit), the guard model would require context length and reasoning capabilities comparable to or greater than the protected model itself, which is prohibitively expensive for a real-time monitor. \item \textbf{Interpretability}: Modern JSON schemas are often dense and opaque.
-Expecting a guard LLM to semantically reconstruct a query from a dictionary buried 50 turns back in history represents a ``needle in a haystack'' problem that current systems are not designed to solve. \end{itemize}
+Since practical dual-plane guards operate on a \textit{per-request} basis, this temporal decoupling collapses dual-plane auditing into a single-plane check, resulting in only 5.3\% detection for \texttt{gpt-4o}.

+Mitigating this would require retrieving and auditing the \emph{entire conversation history} at every turn, which is impractical.
+First, the cost would be prohibitive because the guard cannot know in advance when a malicious payload will appear, so it would need to repeatedly scan long histories.
+Second, as the context grows toward \texttt{gpt-4o}'s 128k-token limit, the guard would need context length and reasoning capacity comparable to or exceeding that of the protected model, making real-time deployment infeasible.
+Finally, modern JSON schemas are dense and opaque, so reconstructing a hidden query from a dictionary buried dozens of turns back becomes a ``needle in a haystack'' problem that current guard models are not built to solve.

-In conclusion, DictAttack demonstrates that by decoupling intent across both space (planes) and time (requests), adversaries can render external auditing defenses heavy, expensive, and ultimately impractical.
+In conclusion, DictAttack demonstrates that by decoupling intent across both space (planes) and time (requests), adversaries can render external auditing defenses ineffective and expensive, and ultimately impractical.